 As a grassroots organization, our mission is to improve the watersheds in Letcher County through community education, access to timely and accurate water-quality information, and stewardship of local waterways.

-– A healthy environment and economy through community self-determination and commitment to a strong work ethic.
+– A healthy environment and economy through community determination and commitment to a strong work ethic.

 – Empowerment through public access to accurate information.

-– Honesty, Integrity and engagement among citizens and our representatives for the betterment of our community.
+– Honesty, integrity, and engagement among community members and our representatives for the betterment of our county.

-We envision a community where citizens are committed to and take responsibility for clean water and a desirable environment necessary for a thriving and diverse economy based in responsible business and local investment.
+We envision a community where members are committed to and take responsibility for clean water and a desirable environment necessary for a thriving and diverse economy based in responsible business and local investment.